^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Symptoms of laryngeal larynx
+Symptoms of laryngeal leprosy

-In the initial stage, the larynx of the larynx manifests itself in the form of a short acute inflammatory reaction (hyperemia and swelling of the mucous membrane), which gradually turns into a chronic "dry" laryngitis, which can last for many years.
-A distinctive feature of this laryngitis is that when trying to treat it as an ordinary chronic atrophic laryngitis, instead of improving, the deterioration of the laryngeal mucosa and the activation of the lepromatous infection itself occur.
-However, most often short on the background of an atrophic mucous membrane, small nodular formations appear bluish or whitish-gray, which, merging, are transformed into nodular infiltrates, located mainly on the epiglottis and on the threshold of the larynx.
-Hence, lepromatous infiltrates extend to vocal folds and lining space.
-The edge of the epiglottis appears unevenly thickened, a nipple shape, which is given to it by nodular formations of different sizes - from millet pea.
+In the initial stage, laryngeal leprosy manifests itself as a short-term acute inflammatory reaction (hyperemia and swelling of the mucous membrane), gradually turning into chronic "dry" laryngitis, which can last for many years.
+A distinctive feature of this laryngitis is that when trying to treat it as a regular chronic atrophic laryngitis, instead of improving, the condition of the laryngeal mucosa worsens and the lepromatous infection itself becomes active.
+However, most often, small nodular formations of a bluish or whitish-gray color soon appear against the background of the atrophic mucosa, which, merging, are transformed into nodular infiltrates located mainly on the epiglottis and in the vestibule of the larynx.
+From here, lepromatous infiltrates spread to the vocal folds and subglottic space.
+The edge of the epiglottis appears unevenly thickened, papillary in shape, which is given to it by nodular formations of different sizes - from a millet pea grain.
 Sometimes these infiltrates acquire a papillomatous appearance.

 Where does it hurt?

-Diagnosis of laryngeal larynx
+Diagnosis of laryngeal leprosy

 What do need to examine?